 This poor man’s reverb was improved when engineers figured out how they could take the tape-delayed signal from the playback head and route it back to the record head, creating multiple delays.
 This became known as tape delay, and crafty engineers developed ways to keep the sound from building up too much (feedback), so the effect would be of three or four quick echoes that got quieter with each iteration.
 This added another dimension to the spatial effect, and when engineers started sending this multiple-delayed signal into their dedicated reverb chambers, they discovered yet another useful reverb application.

-Fortunately for you, there is Propellerhead Record, so you don't have to build underground rooms or rewire reel-to-reel tape recorders.
-In fact, you don't need anything except your computer and Record!
+Fortunately for you, there is Propellerhead Reason, so you don’t have to build underground rooms or rewire reel-to-reel tape recorders.
+In fact, you don’t need anything except your computer and Reason!
 No matter what hardware or software recording devices you work with, keep in mind the technology behind these historical developments, as well as our travelling trombonist, as we work with reverb applications in the next section.

 It is Better to Send than to Insert